 - Web resources of U.S. federal and state health agencies;

-- Current awareness resources providing information on the most recent developments in health care law and policy: case law, pending and enacted federal and state legislation, litigation, and industry developments;
+- Current awareness resources with news and commentary on the most recent developments in health care law and policy: case law, pending and enacted federal and state legislation, litigation, and industry developments;

 - Sources of legislative history and analysis of health care-related legislation;

-- Sources of policy studies and reports from academic centers, nonprofit institutes, think tanks and health advocacy groups; and
+- Sources of policy studies, reports and statisics from academic centers, nonprofit institutes, think tanks and health advocacy groups; and

 - Information, standards, and publications from medical and legal professional associations and industry organizations.

-The guide is selective, with the focus on some of the most useful sources for American law and policy, although databases and web sites providing articles and information for foreign, global, and comparative health law research are included.
-For assistance using the resources in this guide or locating other sources, please contact the Reference Desk.
+The guide is selective, with the focus on sources for American law and policy, although databases and web sites that include articles and information for foreign, global, and comparative health law research are included.
+For assistance using the resources in this guide or locating other sources, contact the Reference Desk.

 Toni L. Aiello, JD, MSLS |Reference Librarian | Maurice A. Deane School of Law at Hofstra University Law Library |122 Hofstra University | Hempstead, NY 11549 | 516-463-7808